agile-ts/documentation/docs/packages/core/features/computed/Introduction.md

 ---

 A `Computed` is an extension of the `State Class` that computes its value from a provided function.
-It automatically caches the value to avoid unnecessary recomputations.
+It automatically caches the computed value to avoid unnecessary recomputations.
 We instantiate a Computed with help of an instantiated [Agile Instance](../agile-instance/Introduction.md) often called `App`.
 By doing so, the Computed is automatically bound to the Agile Instance it was created from.
 ```ts